Overriding Standard Buttons and Tab Home Pages | Salesforce

 Custom S-Control—Use the behavior from an s-control.

-S-controls have been superseded by Visualforce pages.
+Visualforce pages supersede s-controls.
 Organizations that haven’t previously used s-controls can’t create them.
 Existing s-controls are unaffected, and can still be edited.

 Visualforce Page—Use the behavior from a Visualforce page.

 Select the name of the s-control or Visualforce page you want to run when users click the button or tab.

 When overriding buttons with a Visualforce page, only Visualforce pages that use the standard controller for the object on which the button appears can be selected.
 For example, if you want to use a page to override the Edit button on accounts, the page markup must include the standardController="Account" attribute on the <apex:page> tag:

 ... page content here ...

 When overriding tabs with a Visualforce page, only Visualforce pages that use the standard list controller for that tab, pages with a custom controller, or pages with no controller can be selected.